 That experience alone taught me more about British and American culture than I ever imagined.

 My Overall Takeaway

 I’ve had a wonderful time in the UK, I’ve met absolutely fantastic people, and I’ve created some beautiful memories.
 At the same time, though, I’m not going to lie and say the UK is my favorite country in the world.
 I’m not sure it would even make the top 10.

 The truth is that when I moved here, I wanted to move somewhere hot and cheap.
 I still want to move somewhere hot and cheap.
 Between the fact that this country never warms up and the fact that everything is so bloody expensive, it’s definitely not the ideal place for me.

-But — I do really enjoy living in London, and Mario and I plan to move back here after the trip.
+But — I do really enjoy living in London, and I plan to move back here after the trip.
 It’s the one place in this country where I could live long-term (as much as I love Edinburgh, the endless Scottish winter is just too bone-chillingly cold).
 I love how diverse the city is.
 I love that I have so many friends here.
 And I love, love, LOVE how well-connected London is to the rest of Europe and the world!

 That said — living here long-term is different from living here forever.
 I already know that London is not my forever destination.
 But it’s a nice spot for now.

 Thank you, Britain, for a lovely and thoroughly educational year and a half.
 What do I take out of this time?
 Beautiful photographs, especially of Scotland.
 A smattering of British slang and idioms.
 A new group of close friends.

 That makes it more than worth it!

 80 thoughts on “What I’ve Learned From 1.5 Years in the UK”